 Camera (Viewpoint)

-Controlling the Camera (Viewpoint) #
+Camera (Viewpoint) Control #

-• Changing and setting the position and parameters
+• Changing and setting position and parameters

-• Setting the speed of change
+• Setting transition speed

-• Automatic tracking and bone mounting
+• Auto-follow and bone mounting

-• Playing back camera motion
+• Playing camera motions

-Setting the Camera #
+Setting the camera #

 • x,y,z: Camera position coordinates

-• rx,ry,rz: Amount of camera rotation
+• rx,ry,rz: Camera rotation values

-• fovy: Field of view (in degrees)
+• fovy: Field of view (unit: degrees)

 CAMERA|x,y,z|rx,ry,rz|(distance)|(fovy)